JackieW00/YoRPG/README.md

 # Code Structuring
   All code was written in Java.
   YoRPG.java is the driver file where the magic happens, so if you're interested in the innerworkings of the RPG be sure to check the file out!
   An umbrella Character class holds all attributes and methods for each specific character and each character (Warrior, Mage, etc.) inherits all atributes and metods from the Character class.
-Abstract methods in the Character class, such as specialize(), normalize(), and about() were overwritten in the subclasses of Character
+Abstract methods in the Character class, such as specialize(), normalize(), about(), and isCloseEnough() were overwritten in the subclasses of Character
   Monster was created as a separate class unrelated to the Character class.
-The Monster class includes all the same attributes as the Character class except the name attribute and all the same methods as the Character class except the specialize() and normalize() methods.
+The Monster class includes all the same attributes as the Character class except the name attribute and all the same methods as the Character class except the specialize(), normalize(), and isCloseEnough() methods.
+The Monster has one attribute that Character doesn't:distance.
+This attribute determines how much damage can be done to the Monster via Character method isCloseEnough().

 # How do I play this super awesome game?
 1. Clone repo